Tibowl/KCBugTracker/README.md

 日本語OKです。

 ## Issue formatting
-***Note**: This is still up for discussion.
-If there are problems/changes wanted, contact me or make an issue with the meta label.*
 To keep the issues somewhat consistent, templates are provided when creating one.
 In general:
 - Titles: if available use `Japanese title | English title`, if only one is available then just use `(Japanse or English) Title`
 - Content